JomardArnaud/OpPi/README.md

 ```

 ## Next update
+	for upload the v1
+		* add a event method to IOpScene
 		* add field mouse to OpInput
 		* add a audio part
 		* add a manager for assets
+		* add more interactivity with OpGame
+		* add a font gestion
+	important feature
+		* binding input
+		* make tool to save info in file and update OpInfoParser
+		* make convex polygon texture from OpVector
 		* remake the config of OpGame to be more flexible
 		* make a documentation